morgant/extend/README.md

 // Modify object1 by combining two or more objects into it var object1Shallow = extend( object1, object2, object3 );
 var object1Deep = extend( true, object1, object2, object3 );

+// Create a new object combining two or more objects into it var newObject = extend( {}, object2, object3 );
 ```